fatima-basharat/ReactJeopardy/README.md

 ## Optimizations

-When I improve this project, I would love to add more animations such as for each time a card is flipped.
+When I improve this project, I would love to add more animations for each card.

 ## Installation